A SEASIDE BED & BREAKFAST

 Harold Lineham, one of the sons, inherited a parcel of the Salt Spring Island acreage.
 He transferred control of the property to the family land holding company, Fairfield Block Ltd, to protect it for the future.
 This worked nicely as some 50 acres was recently transferred to the Islands Trust, a conservation authority, by Harold’s grandchildren to protect the unique ecosystem in perpetuity.

 1 Cook Street as Apartments

 The house was for sale at one point for $1500, and it was falling into a state of disrepair.
-In 1978 Derek Dashwood purchased 1 Cook Street for $125 000 and converted the building to bed and breakfast use in the late eighties.
+In 1978 Derek Dashwood purchased 1 Cook Street for $125,000 and converted the building to bed and breakfast use in the late 1980s.